-WEwork Collective: A business skills training and mentorship program to improve the productivity and decision-making power of women in the WASH market.
-More than 200 members from across the country are participating in workshops and form peer-support groups that will help strengthen their business planning skills, financial literacy and leadership.
+A skills training and mentorship program to improve the productivity and decision-making power of women in rural markets.
+More than 200 participants from across the country form peer-support groups to strengthen their business and leadership skills.

-Marketing by Women: Currently, less than a third of WaterSHED-supported representatives that promote clean water filters, toilets and portable sinks are women.
-We are using an action research method to uncover the challenges women face as sellers and designing new ways to better recruit and retain them in the market.
+Less than a third of promotional agents for water, sanitation, and hygiene products are women.
+We are using action research to better understand the challenges women face as sellers and to explore new ways for them to enter and succeed in the market.

-Research: A key component of this program is to experiment, to capture what we learn, and to share that with the world.
-In addition to various studies we will produce practical, actionable guidelines for businesses, NGOs, and governments so that others can leverage the power of an inclusive market.
+A key priority of this program is to experiment, capture, and share what we learn.
+Our research products, practical actionable guidelines are made available for businesses, NGOs, and governments to leverage the power of an inclusive market.